bor0/gidti/manuscript/chapter3.md

 I> 1. {$$}\Pi{/$$} types and {$$}\Sigma{/$$} types, as we've discussed them earlier I> 1.
 Finite types, for example the nullary (empty) type 0 or {$$}\bot{/$$}, the unary type 1 or {$$}\top{/$$}, and the boolean type 2
 I> 1.
 The equality type, where for given {$$}a, b : \text{A}{/$$}, the expression {$$}a = b{/$$} represents proof of equality.
 There is a canonical element {$$}a = a{/$$}, that is, an "axiom" for the reflexivity proof: {$$}refl : \Pi (a : \text{A}) \ a = a{/$$}
 I> 1.
 Inductive (or recursive) types.
-In this way we can implement product and sum types which encode conjunction and disjunction respectively
+In this way we can implement recursion, and product and sum types which encode conjunction and disjunction respectively
 I>
 I> The inference rules are:
 I>